Vita-Diva/bttcdoc/docs/en/tron-bttc.md

 + [Token Mapping](mapping.md)

 To begin using a PoS bridge, a token mapping must be established.
 This asset cannot be transferred between the two chains until the root chain's token contract and the sub-token contract on the sub-chain are mapped.
-Kindly submit your request for token mapping [here] (TBD).
+Kindly send us your request for token mapping through email.

 After successful mapping, you can interact with the contract via the interface or via various SDKs.